netgvarun2012/StockTradingDRL/README.md

 After thorough literature review, We zeroed in on using Deep Re-inforcement learning method called PPO (Proximal Policy Optimizer).
 <img width="326" alt="image" src="https://user-images.githubusercontent.com/93938450/235061302-81cc709d-5d89-459b-984c-39715e910e28.png">

+As per the innovation, we brought to the competition, we introduced the following:
+- Custom Reward function.

+- Relevant State variables.

+- Short-selling.

+- Explainability of results.